dannysu/hakyll-blog/pages/work-experience.markdown

         - Read about my usage of PhoneGap and SASS for this project [here][5].
     - Refactored server-side code to allow checkout business logic to be reusable.
-- **Project Lead for Warehouse Management Software**
+- **Team Lead for Warehouse Management Software**
-    - Led two junior developers as the project lead for the in-house warehouse management software.
+    - Led two junior developers as the team lead for the in-house warehouse management software.
     - Directed and encouraged team members to write reusable, testable, and well designed components.